 This is a story, rather, one of my few stories with a female character in it.
 I don’t know why, somehow, no woman gives me her story but this one sure did.
 Although it was tough to get her ready for the photograph, I did it.

 I found her ranting at the railway platform, to whom, I don’t know.
 I stood there to see if I can help.
 She looked like a vagabond with all those big beads garland around here and dressed in a typical Maharashtrian fashion.

 I guess, she was very frustrated with the things happening in the city.
 People talking on the phone and pushing her, not letting her inside the compartment, the hypocrisy and all those regular stuff that I am frustrated about.
-This is the thing that attracted me towards her.
+This is the thing that attracted me to her.
 I was listening and responding to her calmly, and she was a noticing my audience.
 She inquired about my audience.

 I explained to her that I am a time-rich man and I like listening to people.
 She was immediately impressed by this answer and turned towards me.
 We started talking.
 Her name was Jayashree Yadav born in Mumbai, long time ago.
 She was very right about the civic situation in the city and so I could relate to her.

 She suddenly got very spiritual and started talking about the hypocrisy of people.
 She as very annoyed by the fact that the people don’t have respect for human and then they go to temples and give a huge amount of donation.

 मैं भगवन हूँ!